batfish/batfish/questions/Parameters.md

-Batfish questions have the following parameter types that support rich specifications which are described below.
+Batfish questions have the following parameter types that support rich specifications whose grammar is described below.
+Before reading those grammars, we recommend reading the general notes.

 <!--
 [comment]: # (* `bgpPropertySpec`)